hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->

-Reuse paper authors are most likely to use data that is 3-6 years old by the time their paper is published, normalized for how many datasets were deposited each year.
+Finally, what is the distribution of the age of datasets used by data reuse studies?
+We found the authors of data reuse papers are most likely to use data that is 3-6 years old by the time their paper is published, normalized for how many datasets were deposited each year.

 One panel for every year of publication, with papers published that year.

 <!--begin.rcode distOfDatasetAge, echo=FALSE